-There are a number of HomeStyle Energy financing options available to a borrower who wishes to improve the energy efficiency of an existing property and decrease its related utility costs.
-These options include
+There are a number of HomeStyle Energy financing options available to a borrower who wishes to improve the energy and/or water efficiency of an existing property and decrease its related utility costs.
+HomeStyle Energy may also be used to create home resiliency for environmental disasters such as floods, storms, and earthquakes, or to repair damage from these types of disasters.

 |HomeStyle Energy Activity||Maximum Amount to Finance Energy-Related Items|